percona/pmm/docs/get-started/backup/prepare_storage_location.md

 # Prepare a storage location

-Prepare a stogare location as a backup destination for creating and storing your backup artifacts.
+Prepare a storage location as a backup destination for creating and storing your backup artifacts.

 PMM supports the following types of storage: